v5:reference:connection:offsetdate

 Syntax

-string offsetDate( string $offset optional float $baseDate )
+optional float $baseDate

 Description

-is not defined, then the current date (at 12 midnight) is used.
-Returns the SQL string that performs the calculation when passed to Execute()
+The function offsetDate() returns a string with the native SQL functions to calculate future and past dates based on $baseDate in a portable fashion.
+If $baseDate is not defined, then the current date (at 12 midnight) is used.
+Returns the SQL string that performs the calculation when passed to Execute().
+The value returned when the statement is execute is an ISO Date

 Inputs